tdeekens/msc-thesis/interview-transcriptions/XFT-PG-1.md

-[Introduction]
-#What is your role in the organization?
+# What is your role in the organization?

 I’m a PG.
 I’m half time PG, half-time team member.
 So, I share my time.